telerik/ajax-docs/controls/treeview/application-scenarios/general/add-a-node-in-edit-mode-by-default.md

 ---
 title: Add a Node in edit mode by Default
-page_title: Add a Node in edit mode by Default | RadTreeView for ASP.NET AJAX Documentation
+page_title: Add a Node in edit mode by Default - RadTreeView
-description: Add a Node in edit mode by Default
+description: Check our Web Forms article about Add a Node in edit mode by Default.
 slug: treeview/application-scenarios/general/add-a-node-in-edit-mode-by-default
 tags: add,a,node,in,edit,mode,by,default
 published: True